The IRS Sent Coronavirus Relief Payments To Dead People

 Everson says that people in this situation should rely on official guidance from IRS.gov.

-Teresa Wilmot, a 71 year old in Rockford, Ill., has been trying to do just that.
-She lost her partner of 39 years, Frank Dika, just two months ago.
+Teresa Wilmot, 71, has been trying to do just that.
+The Rockford, Ill., resident lost her partner of 39 years, Frank Dika, just two months ago.
 Last month, she noticed a payment in his account.

 "I'm coping with [the] Frank stuff pretty well at this point.
 I'm not over it.
 I probably will never be over it," she says.
 "But that part didn't bother me.
 I'm probably angrier at the government for sending out a payment to somebody who's deceased."